wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.en.md

 ## Bulk station metadata upload

-wis2box also has the ability to perform "bulk" loading of station metadata from a CSV file.
-See the official [wis2box documentation](https://docs.wis2box.wis.wmo.int/en/1.0b5/reference/running/station-metadata.html) for more information.
+wis2box also has the ability to perform "bulk" loading of station metadata from a CSV file using command line tools provided in the **wis2box-management** container.
+See the official [wis2box documentation](https://docs.wis2box.wis.wmo.int) for more information on how to use this feature.

 ## Conclusion